 Understanding the basic setup of an RV solar system

 By now, you would have devised your game-plan on how the installation would layout.
-A must is getting your wiring diagram ready, size your solar system, chosen the right panel kit to work for you, and your batteries according to your estimated power consumption.
+You must get your wiring diagram ready, size your solar system, choose the right panel kit to work for you, and choose your batteries according to your estimated power consumption.

 - MC-4 Multibranch Connector pair (To wire the panels in parallel with a PWM charge controller.
 Do not buy this if you have your panels connected in series.)

 - 15′ Extension Cable Pair with MC-4 Connectors 8AWG

 - 30A MC4 Inline Fuse Holder & Fuse

 - Renogy 30A ANL Fuse Holder with Fuse